hayym7/sea/content/_index.md

 date_format = "%b %-d, %Y"
 +++

 Hi there!
-I am Bilol Bakhrillaev, a high school senior from Uzbekistan.
+I am Bilal, a high school senior from Uzbekistan.

+My academic interests are centered around quantum computing and machine learning.
+I have internship experience at SarmoLabs where I worked on LLMs, RAG models and NLP in general.
+I have also found and contributed to Up2Mates, where I developed a semantic match-making algorithm for connecting like-minded students.
+I am currently learning quantum mechanics & computing and exploring deeper in the field of machine learning.

-My interests are centered around quantum computing and computer engineering.
-I have experience in linux ricing , problem solving , data science .
-Beyond that, I actively run, work on passion projects, and learn new stuff.
+Beyond that, I actively run, work on passion projects, and read.